 While cotton degrades over time, hemp threads turn softer.
 Washes will make them increasingly soft, because they round the right angle yarns, without breaking them.

 According to scientific studies, hemp is the most durable natural textile, namely it withstands more washes than linen and cotton.
 Its durability is proven by so many century-old fabrics we have found, dating back to 1700.

-Today Hemp yarns are scarce and expensive.
-For this reason Hemp is not commonly used, or is used in cheaper, often chemically-treated variants (like 'cottonized’ varieties or fabrics with very low percentages of hemp).
+Today hemp yarns are scarce and expensive.
+For this reason hemp is not commonly used, or is used in cheaper, often chemically-treated variants (like 'cottonized’ varieties or fabrics with very low percentages of hemp).